TerrelVerneuil/MountainCarProblem/README.md

-Mountain Car Problem
+# Mountain Car Problem

-Overview
+## Overview

-The Mountain Car problem is a classic reinforcement learning problem where an underpowered car must find a way to reach the top of a steep hill.
-The car is situated in a valley and must leverage potential energy by driving up the opposite hill before it can reach the goal on the rightmost hill.
-This problem exemplifies the challenges of decision-making under uncertainty and learning from interaction with an environment.
+The Mountain Car problem is a classic reinforcement learning challenge that involves an underpowered car needing to reach the top of a steep hill.
+The vehicle is located in a valley and must utilize potential energy from the opposite hill to gain enough momentum to reach the goal.
+This problem exemplifies decision-making under uncertainty and learning through environmental interaction.

-Problem Statement
+## Problem Statement

-In the Mountain Car problem, the objective is to control an underpowered car to reach the top of a hill.
-The car's engine is not strong enough to climb the hill directly, even at full throttle.
-Therefore, the car must learn to leverage gravity by building up enough momentum from the opposite hill.
-The environment provides a reward signal that encourages the car to reach the goal with as few steps as possible.
+The goal in the Mountain Car problem is to maneuver an underpowered car to the peak of a hill.
+Direct ascent is impossible due to the car's limited power, necessitating a strategy that involves leveraging gravity by accumulating momentum from the opposing hill.
+The environment rewards the agent for reaching the target with the fewest steps possible.

-Solution Approach
+## Solution Approach

-Our solution employs a reinforcement learning technique known as Q-learning, where an agent learns a policy to maximize the total reward over time.
-The agent learns to take actions (accelerate left, do nothing, accelerate right) based on its current state (position and velocity) to maximize future rewards.
-The learning process involves updating a Q-table, which estimates the optimal action-value function, representing the expected utility of taking a given action in a given state.
+Our approach uses Q-learning, a reinforcement learning algorithm where an agent learns a policy to maximize cumulative rewards.
+The agent decides among three actions (accelerate left, idle, accelerate right) based on its current state (position and velocity), aiming to maximize future rewards.
+This involves updating a Q-table, which estimates the utility of actions in given states.

-Key Parameters
+### Key Parameters

-Alpha (Learning Rate): Determines the rate at which new information overrides old information.
+- **Alpha (Learning Rate):** Controls how new information affects existing knowledge.
-Gamma (Discount Factor): Balances immediate and future rewards.
+- **Gamma (Discount Factor):** Weighs immediate versus future rewards.
-Epsilon (Exploration Rate): Determines the trade-off between exploration and exploitation.
+- **Epsilon (Exploration Rate):** Balances between exploring new actions and exploiting known ones.